Moral: B*tches and Brian De Palma be crazy

 Here's the weirdest thing: I can't hate a movie like Passion.
 It's so lovably awful, so bafflingly silly.
 That's what the movie is more than anything else: silly.
 It's like a dachshund wearing pearls and four tiny high heels.
 I had a good time watching it, giggling as the actors vamped to salvage the film.
 This is less like classic De Palma and more like Tommy Wiseau's homage to Brian De Palma.
 But you can't hate something like that.
 De Palma diehards will love this, though.
 They'll enjoy the excesses, the camp, the oodles of self-reference, the exercises in style.
 De Palma, at the very least, has succeeded in satisfying them.

 But, oh yeah, the lesbian sex.
 How could I forget?
 That's probably what brought you here in the first place.
 For a film ostensibly about aggressive lesbians who want to screw and/or kill each other, there's nothing.
 There's some straight sex, but it's as bland as plain yogurt.
 No scene is that erotic or daring, and nothing pushes boundaries too far.
-It's the mere possibility of lesbianism and sordid sex without even the slightest fulfillment.
+It's the mere possibility of lesbianism and sordid sex without even the slightest fulfillment; you'll find more lesbianism in an all-boys boarding school.
 Passion is bad art that should have aspired to be good exploitation.